- Find a Trail

 Lumber mills frequently set up tram cars running on a set of tracks to carry cut timbers from the steep hillsides.
 The Old Tram Trail is exactly that...

-Currently, 9 miles of the Buffalo Valley Rail Trail are complete.
-The trail runs between Lewisburg and Mifflinburg, and interpretive signs relate the...
+Currently, over 10 miles of the Buffalo Valley Rail Trail are complete.
+The trail runs between Lewisburg and Mifflinburg, and interpretive signs...

 Serene year-round, the Bellefonte Central Rail Trail (BCRT) in central Pennsylvania runs along 1.3 miles of the old Buffalo Run, Bellefonte and Bald...